Rebekah Jones: Honors

 In 2020, Jones was recognized by Fortune magazine's 40 Under 40 in Healthcare for founding Florida COVID Action.
 She was named Forbes's 2020 Technology Person of the Year for creating alternative Florida COVID-19 tracking dashboards.
+She won Constantine Cannon's 2020 Whistleblower of the Year award.
+In 2023, she was presented with the Martha Mitchell Pillar Award at the Whistleblower Summit & Film Festival.